Qadeer1813/Concurrent-Development/Go/Lab 6/README.md

 For running program and to see the license please refer to https://github.com/Qadeer1813/Concurrent-Development/blob/main/README.md

-This go code implments a solution 1 of the Dining philosopher Slides
+This go code implments a solution 1 of the Dining philosopher Slides using channels to manage both a semaphore limiting four philosophers to eat simultaneously and mutexes for fork access